 Are There Any Defenses To Personal Injury Actions?

 There are many defenses to a personal injury action in Texas which may reduce or preclude liability altogether.
 Some of the affirmative defenses that a defendant may employ include:

 - Assumption of the risk – this defense can be used when the plaintiff has expressly and knowingly agreed either verbally or in writing to a dangerous activity or condition.

 - Contributory negligence – contributory negligence is a legal policy that concerns the plaintiff’s actions that may have contributed to his injuries in addition to the defendant’s actions.
 Texas employs a system called proportionate responsibility and contribution.
 This is a way for a court to determine which parties are responsible for the injury to the plaintiff, and how much responsibility each party has for the plaintiff’s injuries.

 - Release – a release is an agreement where one person agrees that the other person will not be held responsible for a negative outcome that may result from an action.
 The release must be written in clear terms and be noticeably visible in the contract.

 - Waiver – a defendant may claim that the plaintiff has waived their right to file a case.

 If You Were Hurt in Texas, Contact Our Experienced Dallas Personal Injury Attorneys

 We understand that this is a lot of information to take in, and that you probably have many questions about your legal rights and responsibilities as an accident victim in Texas.
 Queenan Law encourages all accident and injury victims to contact us about their cases, including during evenings and weekends.
 Kevin will determine whether he can help, and if not, he will personally refer you to a reputable colleague whom he believes is better suited for your case.
-For a free, completely confidential legal consultation with Kevin, call Queenan Law right away at (817) 719-8082.
+For a completely confidential, free legal consultation with Kevin, call Queenan Law today at (817) 719-8082.